Mwarssame/FIREWALL-CONFIGURATION-BEST-PRACTICES/README.md

 - Hides Misconfigurations and Mistakes
 - A rule that allows everything masks broken or missing configurations.
 - Breaks the Principle of Least Privilege
-- Allows unauthorized access to critical services
+- Allows unauthorised access to critical services
-- Lets malware communicate freely (e.g., call back to command & control servers)
+- Lets malware communicate freely (e.g., call back to command & control servers -C2)
 - Allows brute force and port scanning from anywhere
 - Makes lateral movement inside the network trivial for attackers
-- Firewalls are supposed to restrict traffic, not allow everything.
+- **Firewalls are supposed to restrict traffic, not allow everything**.
 - An ALLOW any-any rule effectively opens your entire network, removing the segmentation and protections that firewalls are built to enforce.
 It makes your firewall a non-functional gatekeeper.